top of page

 What does 'Accredited' mean?

 Currently, anyone can call themselves a "counsellor", so beware!
 Always check for the minimum training award, which is a Diploma in counselling.
 Degree level involves an extra year of study.
 Many counsellors then apply to be on the nationally recognised BACP register (other organisations are available but are perhaps considered less prestigious).
 After a few years of qualified experience, counsellors may then apply for BACP "Accreditation".
 This is considered the "gold standard" mark of good practice, and involves a rigorous application process which is very challenging to achieve.
 Most do not bother with this extra hurdle.
 While it is true that academic qualifications do not guarantee someone is a good counsellor, many would agree that training and experience is important.
-It is up to you what level you choose to demand from your counsellor, but it can be confusing to navigate profiles, so this understanding of levels may be useful knowledge.
+It is up to you what level you choose to ask of your counsellor, but it can be confusing to navigate profiles, so this understanding of levels may be useful knowledge.

 What happens to my data?